 Currently The Equality Act 2010 contains the previous legal framework that was in place for Equal Pay which means that in most circumstances a challenge to pay inequality and other contractual terms and conditions still has to be made by comparison with a real person of the opposite sex in the same employment (doing “like” work, “work related as equivalent” or “work of an equal value” to an employee of the opposite sex employed by the same employer or possibly an associated employer).

 However, a change in the Equality Act 2010 allowed a claim of direct pay discrimination to be made, where no real person comparator can be found.
-This means that a claimant who can show evidence that they would have received better remuneration from their employer if they were of a different sex may have a claim, even if there is no-one of the opposite sex doing equal work in the organisation.
+This means that a claimant who can show evidence that they’d have received better remuneration from their employer if they were of a different sex may have a claim, even if there’s no-one of the opposite sex doing equal work in the organisation.
 This would be a claim under sex discrimination.

-It is also worth being aware that in 2012, a landmark Equal Pay case delivered the verdict that workers now have 6 years (5 years in Scotland) to make an equal pay claim in the High Court (rather than 6 months to an Employment Tribunal).
+It’s also worth being aware that in 2012, a landmark Equal Pay case delivered the verdict that workers now have six years (five years in Scotland) to make an equal pay claim in the High Court (rather than six months to an Employment Tribunal).